 Since April, we've delivered more than 120 virtual sessions in all of our program categories--Wellbeing, Nutrition, Education, Self-image, and Support.
 To our joy, in many cases, more people are attending these sessions than we could even fit into the Pink House if the sessions were held in person!
 And that isn't the only benefit.

-Because session leaders and guest speakers can participate from their own homes and offices, we've been able to bring leading experts to our Survivors that might otherwise have been more challenging to arrange.
-Since April, we've heard from nearly a dozen top medical and research authorities, such as Dr. Lyerly, the lead researcher on Duke University's groundbreaking breast cancer vaccine and Dr. Greenfield, who is the head of integrative medicine at Novant health.
+Because guest speakers and instructors can participate from their own homes and offices, we've been able to bring leading experts to our Survivors that might otherwise have been more challenging to arrange.
+Since April, we've heard from nearly a dozen top medical and research authorities, such as Dr. Lyerly, the lead researcher on Duke University's groundbreaking breast cancer vaccine and Dr. Greenfield, who is the head of integrative medicine at Novant Health.
 We've also been able to bring in industry-leading beauty pros from New York City to the west coast for our "Be You, Be Beautiful" sessions.
-And here in Charlotte, culinary artisan and Cancer Exercise Specialist Laura Coleman, of CAN-cer Vive Fitness, is teaching fantastic cooking classes from her own kitchen each month!
+Here in Charlotte, culinary artisan and Cancer Exercise Specialist Laura Coleman, of CAN-cer Vive Fitness, is teaching fantastic cooking classes from her own kitchen each month!